1927 Wellington mayoral election

-The 1927 Wellington City mayoral election was part of the New Zealand local elections held that same year.
+The 1927 Wellington mayoral election was part of the New Zealand local elections held that same year.
 In 1927, elections were held for the Mayor of Wellington plus other local government positions including fifteen councillors.
 The polling was conducted using the standard first-past-the-post electoral method.

 Background

 Mayor Charles Norwood declined to stand for a second term.
 In an open contest, architect and city councillor George Troup was elected mayor, defeating trade unionist and former councillor Charles Chapman.